 As we know, the volume and tonality of published news tell us about what was published in the media.
 We need a separate metric to gauge what people heard or saw.
 That's consumer Buzz.
 The chart below tracks both the News Stream and consumer Buzz scores.
 Note the correlations -- r = 0.04.
 That's a very weak to non-existent correlation.
 What we are measuring are two separate and distinct variables -- qualities of news published in the media, and qualities of news people heard or saw.
-This is what a consumer shock looks like:
+This is what a significant shift in consumer buzz looks like:

 Now we've measured the news, and people's reaction to the news.
 But has that news corresponded to a shift in perceptions about the company?
 People hear or see news every day that is perceived as negative.
 But does that change opinions about the company?
 In Wells Fargo's case, unfortunately, the answer was yes.
 Check out this chart, below.
 Again, more than half of U.S. consumers had a negative impression of Wells Fargo following the news coverage.
 And the consumer Buzz and company Reputation are highly correlated -- r = 0.93.
 That's an incredibly strong relationship.
-This is what a reputational shock looks like:
+This is what a significant reputational shift looks like:

 And now we have a way to predict the depth and duration of a storm.
 Why?
 Because they all play out the same way.
 See that first big plunge in consumer Buzz when the news broke.
 That negative spike bottomed when the news cycle ended.
 Then our Buzz score rebounded, and the company's reputation recovered slightly.
 Then Buzz and Reputation started what has proven to be a long, gradual recovery.

 Remember our functional, tactical, strategic framework?
-Functional is being able to tell our client about the news stream, what was published Tactical is plotting shifts in consumer Buzz, what people heard or saw.
+Functional is being able to tell our client about the news stream, what was published.
+Tactical is plotting shifts in consumer Buzz, what people heard or saw.
 Strategic is forecasting the depth and duration of the erosion and gradual recovery of the organization's reputation.
-But at the vert start of a crisis, when nothing has changed but the impacts from the news, we also can add one more strategic insight.
+But at the very start of a crisis, when nothing has changed but the impacts from the news, we also can add one more strategic insight.

 One final chart, below.
 Remember we mentioned that Wells Fargo investor relations was managing the communications tactics during the crisis?
 As a result, they wanted to help investors track a key metric, which they called sales suppression.
 Some might call it sales declines, or lost sales.
 Whatever.

 New bank account openings declined by about 40% at the peak of the crisis.
 And once sales bottomed out, they began to recover -- gradually.
 Six months after the news first broke, sales were down 23% from the same month the prior year.
 Just like Buzz and Reputation, the sales suppression bottomed out, rebounded, and then gradually recovered.
 Check it out.
-This is what a true business crisis looks like:
+This is what a true business shock looks like:

-Reputation Shock: Significant shift in perceptions about a company or its products
+Reputation: A significant shift in perceptions about a company or its products

 End in sight?

 More recently, Consumer Financial Protection Bureau Director Rohit Chopra said dealing with "too big to fail" repeat offenders ranked as one of his top supervisory priorities.
-Wells Fargo would sit at the top of a very short list of large banks meeting his criteria.
-Wells Fargo's business impacts cannot be resolved fully, though, until punitive sanctions imposed by now-U.S. Treasury Secretary Janet Yellen has been lifted.
+Wells Fargo would sit at the top of a very short list of large recidivist banks meeting his criteria.
+Wells Fargo's business impacts cannot be resolved fully, though, until punitive sanctions imposed by now-U.S. Treasury Secretary Janet Yellen have been lifted.